 Swingarm Single-sided, aluminium alloy with eccentric chain adjuster

 Rear 190/50 ZR 17

-Front 45mm forks with dual rate springs and adjustable preload, compression and rebound damping
+Suspension Front 45mm forks with dual rate springs and adjustable preload, rebound and compression damping

-Rear Monoshock with adjustable preload, compression and rebound damping
+Rear Monoshock with adjustable preload, rebound and compression damping

 Rear Single 220mm disc, 2 piston caliper

 Height 1165mm (45.9in)

 Wheelbase 1426mm (56.1in)

 Fuel Tank Capacity 20 litres (5.2 gal US)